Ken-Obieze/learnable_backend_standardisation_test/README.md

 ## Overview

 KryptoniteApp is a futuristic application designed for the Kryptonian civilization.
 It includes a robust authentication system with two-factor authentication (2FA) and a file upload service that handles image files.
-The application leverages voice and biometric authentication details, and uses the ElasticEmail service for sending OTPs.
+The application leverages voice and biometric authentication details, and uses the Email service for sending OTPs.

 ## Table of Contents